Find Cheap Life Insurance Quotes in Your Area

 The cash value grows over time at an interest rate set by the policy's terms.
 If you have a permanent life insurance policy that accumulates cash value, you can borrow money from the insurer using the cash value as collateral.
 However, this option is typically only available once your life insurance policy's cash value has reached a specific size, which may take five to 10 years of paying premiums.

-Term life insurance policies are cheaper that permanent policies in large part because they don't have a cash value component, so you’re not able to borrow against them.
-In addition, if you decide to surrender a term life insurance policy, you wouldn’t receive money in return.
+Term life insurance policies are cheaper than permanent policies because they don't have a cash value component.
+You can't borrow against them, and if you decide to surrender a term life insurance policy, you won't receive money in return.

 How Much Can You Borrow from a Life Insurance Policy?

-How much you can borrow from a life insurance policy varies by insurer, but the maximum policy loan amount is typically at least 90% of the cash value.
-There usually is not a minimum amount you can borrow.
+How much you can borrow from a life insurance policy varies by insurer, but the maximum policy loan amount is typically at least 90% of the cash value, with no minimum amount.

-When you take out a policy loan, you're not actually removing money from the cash value of your account.
+When you take out a policy loan, you're not removing money from the cash value of your account.
 Instead, you're taking a loan from the insurer and just using the cash value as collateral.
-This is actually a significant benefit as it means the cash value being used as collateral stays inside your life insurance policy and continues to accumulate interest, though it may be at a different rate.
+This is a significant benefit, as the cash value remains within the life insurance policy and continues to accumulate interest.

 - You provided new account information to the insurer in the last month